Hell's Kitchen (British TV series): Series 2 (2005)

+Chris Wheeler respectively, with Laura Vanninen serving as maitre d'.
+Deayton returned to present the main programme while Nicole Appleton, as red carpet reporter, and Mark Durden-Smith co-hosted the ITV2 spin-off show.

-The format was overhauled as the show was turned into a competition between two kitchens run by "celebrity chefs" Gary Rhodes and Jean-Christophe Novelli.
-The second series featured twelve members of the public competing for a prize of £250,000, with which the winner could start his or her own restaurant.
-They were split into two teams of six, one red (tutored by Gary Rhodes) and the other blue (led by Jean-Christophe Novelli).
-A new and much larger restaurant was built to accommodate the fact that there were now two kitchens.
+The second series featured twelve members of the public, who have varying levels of experience in the kitchen, competing for a prize of £250,000 with which the winner could start his or her own restaurant.
+They were split into two teams of six, one red (tutored by Rhodes) and the other blue (led by Novelli).
+The red team consisted of Terry Miller, Simon Gross, Aaron Siwoku, Tom Paisley, Caroline Gravy, and Samantha Ramplin; while the blue team included Henry Filloux-Bennett, Aby King, Rory O'Donnell, Gary Tomlin, Kellie Cresswell and Stein Smart who was removed after clashing with Novelli.

-The only things that remained the same in the second series were the music, by composer Daniel Pemberton, and the presenter, who was still Angus Deayton.
-Elimination was still down to voting.

-The series was won by Terry Miller.

-The contestants who took part were: